mantasu/glasses-detector/README.md

 python scripts/preprocess.py --root data -f -d
 ```

+> [!TIP]
-> **Tip**: you can also specify only certain tasks, e.g., `--tasks classification segmentation` would ignore detection datasets.
+> You can also specify only certain tasks, e.g., `--tasks classification segmentation` would ignore detection datasets.
 It is also possible to change image size and val/test split fractions: use `--help` to see all the available CLI options.

 After processing all the datasets, your `data` directory should have the following structure: